A small movement is better than a big movement,

 It derives from one of the chi kung systems with the longest tradition, the Zhan Zhuang Chi Kung, which freely translated, also means ‘Standing Like A Tree’.

-The tree it’s a great example of how to stand still, in between Earth and Heaven.
-Reaching deeply into the nourishing soil ofthe Earth, stretching upwards toward Heaven, the tree symbolises a pole or axis linking the earthly realm to that of the spirit.
+The tree it’s a great example of how to stand still, in balance between Earth and Heaven.
+Reaching deeply into the nourishing soil of the Earth, stretching upwards toward Heaven, the tree symbolises a pole or axis linking the earthly realm to that of the spirit.

-Similarly, the practice of Still Standing cultivates grounding and the subtle relationship between our bodies and the elements of nature.
-It’s within the field of relationship, that practices of gathering and releasing energy can be cultivated.
-In turn, this has the potential to enliven the cyclic dynamic’s of the inner transformational processes.
+Similarly, the regular practice of Still Standing cultivates grounding, connection to self and the subtle relationship between our bodies and the elements of nature.

 LAYING DOWN serves the purpose of conserving and restoring energy.
-Performing certain postures in this position, increases the blood and energy flow in the body, decreases an activated nervous system and regulates the basic functions of the autonomic nervous system, such as the heart rate, blood pressure, breathing and inner tensions.
+Performing certain postures in this position, increases the blood and energy flow in the body, decreases an activated nervous system and regulates the basic autonomic functions, such as the heart rate, blood pressure, breathing and inner tensions.

 In addition, most exercises have the potential to bring a new awareness into the day-to-day life, while laying down, sitting, standing, walking and performing different activities.